embelon/ssd1306_oled_frequency_counter/README.md

 ### 1. 6-digit BCD Counter (with synchronous reset) Block Diagram

-Counter is instantiated as N-digit counter (with paramter N set to 6), which results in the following structure of 6 identical 1-digit BCD counters connected together.
-Each counter block counts in range 0 to 9 (decimal counter) and presents result in BCD format.
+Counter is instantiated as N-digits counter (with parameter N set to 6), which results in the following structure of 6 identical 1-digit BCD counters connected together.
+Each counter block counts in range 0 to 9 (decimal counter) and presents the result in BCD format.

 <img src="docs/diagrams/Ndigit Cnt Block Diagram.drawio.svg">

 ### 2. 1-digit BCD Counter (with synchronous reset) Logic Diagram

-1-digit BCD Counter's internal logic is built from 4 DFFs (flip-flops), 3 multiplexers, 1 sumator, 1 comparator and few logic gates.
+1-digit BCD Counter's internal logic is built from 4 DFFs (flip-flops), 3 multiplexers, 1 adder, 1 comparator and few logic gates.
 - DFFs are responsible for storing actual count (memory).
 - Multiplexers allow feeding different values to DFFs inputs to change the state of the counter depending on external reset signal and current state of DFFs.
-- Sumator is providing current+1 value to update counter in next clock cycle.
+- Adder is providing current+1 value to update counter in next clock cycle.
 - Comparator is checking if counter / DFFs current value is 9, to allow for going back to 0 and activate carry output.

 <img src="docs/diagrams/1digit Cnt Diagram.drawio.svg">